Translucent504/translucent504.github.io/_posts/2020-02-12-sociology.md

       - Military societies have a centralized government, Industrial societies have decentralized governments.
       - Military societies have economic autonomy.
 Industrial societies rely on each other economically.
       - In Military societies the state dominates over all organizations.
 Industrial societies have a very limited role played by the state.
+      - **Characteristics of a Militant Society**
+        - Entire structure of society is molded into military structure.
+Entire nation is a silent army.
+Defensive and offensive military action is predominant.
+        - Military head is also the political head and has complete control over all his subjects.
+        - Rigid hierarchy of power is throughout this society.
+Economic and material rewards are closely linked with social ranks, more power = richer.
+        - Religious beliefs in this society also support the idea of a supreme authority.
+The religion itself is the same hierarchical organization as the society and the central Head of the society is also seen as the Ecclesastical(religous) Head.
+        - Rigorous discipline is prevalent in all manners of life.
+State has full authority to interfere in lives of citizens.
+There are no individual rights and the state can not be questioned.
+        - All members of the society are forced to cooperate (it is compulsory).
+      - ** Characteristics Of Industrial Society**
+        - Each individual has personal rights and tried to maintain them.
+        - Regulatory system is separate from the political system.
+        - Free institutions are given security to grow without interference.
+        - Less rigid class structure.
+        - Less importance of religion and hierarchy
+        - Individuals are the main concern of this society and the role of government is to ensure that the individual prospers.
+        - The individual has the right to oppose an irresponsible government.
+        - There is voluntary cooperation among citizens and they can interact using any contracts with each other as they wish.

   - Spencer also presented **Organic Analogy**.
 Where he considered the human society to be a single biological organism.
   - Following his organic analogy spencer considered various parts of society like state and economy to be like organs in the human body (heart/lungs/kidneys) which work interdependently and are necessary for the whole organism to function properly.
   - He further took ideas from biology and supported **Social Darwinism** which is basically Charles Darwin's theory of evolution from nature applied to sociology.